Hoyasumii/avengers-endgame/README.md

 [Out of nowhere, Roger slumps over a bookshelf, in the same mood as he is in the therapy session, as Nat wipes off the tears off her face.]

-NATASHA ROMANOFF: You here to do you
+NATASHA ROMANOFF: You here to do your